Priyanshu-Ganatra/AlertMe/README.md

 5. Admins can block users, login as a user, verify(✔) accounts, view website analytics.

+6. OTP verification is present for registration and for changing passwords.

-6. AlertMe is supposed to be a dedicated platform for all the residents of particular cities/villages who share news.
+7. AlertMe is supposed to be a dedicated platform for all the residents of particular cities/villages who share news.

 Technologies used: HTML, CSS, JS, Bootstrap, AJAX, jQuery, php, MySQL.